pisv/gethandly.wiki-playground/Step-Two.md

     }
 ```

-You might recollect that we use some test data in the form of a few projects
+You may remember that we use some test data in the form of a few projects
 predefined in the `workspace` folder of the test fragment and materialized
 into the runtime workspace via `setUpProject` calls.